 All of us are burdened with a pile of broken money stories from our cultures, our families, our identities.

-All these latent beliefs fueled a behavior pattern that undermined my financial success.
+All these latent beliefs fuelled a behaviour pattern that undermined my financial success.
 I still missed bills, and bought little luxuries on impulse, when I was stressed out.
 But, I had also invested in enough therapy to decide that I had had enough.

 A vision was born: I could be the force to help my people (creatives, queers, women) become aware and empowered around their money.
 I could help them tell a whole new money story.